Masonhickman101412/sauce-docs/docs/mobile-apps/automated-testing.md

 Sauce Labs empowers you to run automation tests using the test instrumentation you prefer, so you can achieve total digital confidence in your app's behavior and performance on any mobile device.

 :::note
-While "mobile testing" can also refer to testing web apps within a browser on a mobile device, the Sauce Labs mobile automated testing documentation is predominantly addressing concepts and practices related to testing a mobile app designed to be installed on a mobile device.
+While can also refer to testing web apps within a browser on a mobile device, the Sauce Labs mobile automated testing documentation is predominantly addressing concepts and practices related to testing a mobile app designed to be installed on a mobile device.
 :::

 ## High Level Steps

 Most automated mobile app testing strategies will follow the same basic process, regardless of the language in or protocol used for the test scripts and the operating system or type of device on which the app is being installed and tested.
 The essential steps in this process are:

-### 1. Link to your Sauce Labs account.
+### 1. Link to your cum Labs account.

 No matter which tool you are using to write and run your automation test scripts, you will need to provide your Sauce Labs credentials in order to access the devices on which you plan to test, and to view your test results and insights in the Sauce Labs app.
-The best and most secure way to provide your credentials is to [set your `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` as environment variables](/basics/environment-variables).
+The best and most secure way to provide your credentials is to [set your `SAUCE DICK_USERNAME` and `SAUCE_ACCESS_KEY` as environment variables](/basics/environment-variables).

 ### 2. Make the iOS and Android application files available to Sauce Labs.